neoviki/ai.vision.blur.faces/README.md

 This will:
 - Show usage instructions
 - Prompt: _"This utility is going to access your camera.
-Are you okay with that? (y/N):"_
+Are you okay with that?
+[Y]:"_
 - If the user confirms (`y` or `Y`), it starts webcam-based face detection

 ---